AnthonyDickson/bacteria-project/README.md

 ## 5.1.
 Upsampling
 The first thing that I tried was upsampling the data so that each class had the same number of instances.
 The dataset was first split into two portions: the first would be used for upsampling, and the second would be used as a test set and held out until the very end.
-Then the SMOTE algorithm would be used on the first portion of the data to create a training set.
+Then the SMOTE algorithm would be used on the first portion of the data to create an upsampled training set.
+Every class, except for the majority class, was upsampled to have the same number of instances as the majority class.
 A set of the models would then be tested using the same repeated stratified k-fold cross-validation as described previously.
 The best performing model would be selected and have its performance on the held-out test set.
 The results were worse than classification without upsampling.
+However, this may have been due to the way the data was split, and it may be possible to achieve better performance with a different test set.

 ## 5.2.
 CNN with Separate Kernels for Each Growth Phase
 In this experiment I tried treating the data like an image and applying 2D convolution.
 The idea is that a 1D kernel applies the same weights to every growth phase and the kernel may be too general and underfit.
 Treating the data as a 1043 x 3 image (1043 spectra readings by 3 growth phases) and using a 2D kernel may enable the model to learn kernels that are more specific to each growth phase and end up being more accurate.

 The only implementation changes that this required was adding an extra dimension to the feature data, which changed the shape of each sample from 1043 x 3 to 1043 x 3 x 1, and using 2D convolutions with 3 x 3 kernels with 'same' padding.
-In my experiments, this method did not provide any significant improvements in performance over using the same kernel for each growth phase.
+In my experiments, this method did not provide any improvement in performance over using the same kernel for each growth phase.
 The results can be compared in the jupyter notebooks `CNN-Species.ipynb` and `CNN-Species-Separate-Kernels.ipynb` in the directory `other_experiments/`.

 # 6. Summary of Results